 Te Urewera Board chair Tamati Kruger says a new plan is a way to manage the way people use the resource rather than the land itself.

-The board is calling for submissions on Te Kawa o Te Urewera, which sets out the principles for managing and regulating activities within Te Urewera.
+The is calling for submissions on Te Kawa o Te Urewera, which sets out the principles for managing and regulating activities within Te Urewera.

 it's a new approach to management plans and reflects the changes in Te Urewera Act that gave Ngai Tuhoe a say in what happens after 60 years of the land being managed by the Department of Conservation in a national park.